Not Just Another Rhythm Box

 There’s three time signatures to choose from on the DR-01S, 4/4, 6/8, and 3/4.
 There’s also a count in and metronome button that can be toggled on or off on the spot.
 My only gripe about the DR-01S is the lack of MIDI.
 It would have been great to have the ability to easily sync it with other electronic gear, but I know this item wasn’t geared towards electronic musicians, although many of us would have enjoyed some acoustic sounds playing along side our synthesizers.

 With its small foot print, sexy wood finish, built-in speaker, battery operation and Line Out, I think the DR-01S covers very specific needs for a solo musician or for someone who doesn’t necessarily need or care for having too much control over drums.
 With the DR-01S one can easily cut out a few steps setting up for live performance by simply clicking play and immediately having an organic backing track to jam on top of.
-I feel we really needed a device whose main focus was acoustic sounds, and Roland has done a fantastic job with this.
+I feel we really needed a device whose main focus was acoustic sounds, and Boss has done a fantastic job with this.
 Priced at $229 there’s no reason to skip this little gem.

 Price: £209 / $229.99

 Cons: No MIDI or sync I/O, No DC adaptor Included.